Tomahawk Conference (Ohio): History

 The genesis of the Tomahawk Conference occurred in the early to mid-1950s.
 First, Windham became an exempted village school in 1953, and because they were no longer under the control of the County Board of Education, were expelled from the Portage County League.
-Slightly later, three former Portage County League schools, Shalersville, Mantua Township and Mantua Village, consolidated to become Crestwood.
+Slightly later, three former Portage County League schools, Shalersville, Mantua Township, and Mantua Village, consolidated to become Crestwood.
 Five schools that had fielded PCL athletic squads in the past, Charlestown, Deerfield, Edinburgh, Paris, and Palmyra, combined to form the Southeast School District.
 These consolidated schools had substantially more students than the other PCL schools, and although still in the league, were considered too large and strong for the smaller schools, Randolph, Suffield, Garrettsville, Rootstown, Ravenna Township, Atwater, Aurora, and Hiram.
 The Portage County League was composed entirely of Class A schools, and Southeast and Crestwood had outgrown that classification.

 The precipitating event seems to have occurred in September 1957 and involved Windham.
 Windham had an exceptional football team under Leo Kot (they would go on to be 6-0-1 on the season).
-At the time, Windham was a four-year high school that operated on the three-year plan; in other words, in order to be classified as Class A, or small division, they had to play only sophomores through seniors, and they were allowed only 115 boys in those three grades.
+At the time, Windham was a four-year high school that operated on the three-year plan; in other words, to be classified as Class A, or small division, they had to play only sophomores through seniors, and they were allowed only 115 boys in those three grades.
 The reporting date for school enrollment was October 1.

 Windham interpreted this rule to mean that they had to have fewer than 115 male students and play no freshmen after September 30.
 On September 27, 1957, they cut the freshmen players from the team (although three, Buzz Davis, Tom McCleary and Frank Cassetto, had indeed played against Ravenna Township and Garrettsville, as substitutes, primarily to hold the score down, since Coach Kot was known to be loath to run up scores).
 That day, Windham officials sent their official numbers, 103 boys in grades 10-12, to the State Athletic Commission.

 Windham had played one more game before September 27—against Mogadore, and had whipped them 20-6 without using the freshmen.
 Ned Novell, the Mogadore coach, contacted Ravenna Township and Garrettsville about whether Windham had used freshmen in their games, and then protested to the state that since Windham had violated Rule 2, Section 2 of the Classification of Schools, they had no right to be classified as Class A. Rather, since they had used freshmen at one point in the season, they could not claim that they were a three-year school, and should be reclassified as Class AA.